fahimeh1368/Thesis/ReplicationPackage/README.md

 dotnet-rgit --cmd simulate-recommender --recommendation-strategy SofiaWL  --conf-path <path_to_config_file>
 ```
 ---
+For the following research questions we changed the code and config file.
+There is a line in a config file which is shown below and we can choose that which approach we want to use for simulation.
+"PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:replacerandom-1"
+This is a default simulation that we use for previous research questions.
+This config significant that if there is 0 actual reviewer we do not change anything, but if we have one or more actual reviewer we will replace suggested reviewer by the recommender.
+We describe in next research questions the command that should be use to get the results.
+## RQ1, Recommenders++: Which recommender suggest the best additional re-viewer?
+For this reseach question we changed the config file PullRequestReviewerSelectionStrategy to the "0:nothing-nothing,-:add-1" which add a reviewer when we have risky file in a pull requests and then calculate results for different recommenders.
+## RQ2, Two-weeks’ Notice:  What is the impact on FaR if we know in advance that someone will leave?
+We should use "addleaver" in pullRequestReviewerSelectionStrategy to add additinal reviewer when we have leaver in the pull request that cause a file be risky.
+"PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:addleaver-1",
+## RQ3, FaR Replacement:  How well doesTurnoverRecperform when we only replacereviewers onRisky Pull Requests?
+We should change "PullRequestReviewerSelectionStrategy" to farreplacerandom which is shown in following line.
+With this command when we have risly file in a pull request we replace randomly one of actual reviewers with the suggested reviewer.
+"PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:farreplacerandom-1",

+## RQ4, AwareFaR:  How  well  does  the  combination  of FaR++when  there  areabandonded files and FaR Replacementwhen there are only hoarded files work?
+In this research question we add new reviewer when we have abandoned file and if there is hoarder file we replace one of actual reviewers with suggested reviewer.
+We should use addAndReplace in  PullRequestReviewerSelectionStrategy which is shown bellow.
+"PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:addAndReplace-1",
 ## Dump the Simulation Data to CSV

 Log into the database and run